yeopee2/yeopee2.github.io/about/index.md

 ## Publications
 # International Conferences (Full)
+### Understanding User Behavior in Window Selection using Dragging for Multiple Targets <br>
+<b>Jae-Yeop Jeong>/b> and Jin-Woo Jeong
-Understanding User Behavior in Window Selection using Dragging for Multiple Targets "Through the Looking Glass, and What We Found There": A Comprehensive Study of User Experiences with Pass-Through Devices in Everyday Activities
+### "Through the Looking Glass, and What We Found There": A Comprehensive Study of User Experiences with Pass-Through Devices in Everyday Activities <br>
-A picture is worth a thousand words?
+### A picture is worth a thousand words?
 Investigating the Impact of Image Aids in AR on Memory Recall for Everyday Tasks

 # International Conferences Poster and Workshop